danesherbs/concurrency-fundamentals-python/README.md

 ## When to use one over the other

+### Threads

-Threading enables you to run code concurrently but not in parallel.
-Threading is used to speed up programs which are I/O bound (e.g. lots of accessing the file system or making network requests).
+Threading allows you to run code concurrently (but not in parallel).
+Threading is used to speed up programs which are I/O-bound (that is, when the program spends most of its time communicating).
+This can happen when making network requests or writing to a hard drive.
+Threading speeds up I/O-bound programs by overlapping the time spent waiting.

+### Processes

-Multiprocessing enables you to run code in parallel.
-Multiprocessing is used to speed up programs which are _not_ I/O bound (e.g. using map reduce to sum up a large array of integers).
+Multiprocessing allows you to run code in parallel.
+Multiprocessing is used to speed up programs which are CPU-bound (that is, when the program spends most of its time doing CPU operations).
+This can happen when doing computationally itensive tasks like using map reduce.
+Multiprocessing speeds up CPU-bound programs by doing more computations per second.

 ## Python threading and multiprocessing API